 The decision comes a day after Kansas City officials announced that they have put in a serious bid for the 2016 Republican presidential convention.
 On Thursday morning, Kansas City got the news that it was one of the eight finalists.

 U.S. Sen. Roy Blunt, R-Mo., told reporters in a conference call that he was helping Kansas City in its quest.
 He said that Kansas City's strengths include its downtown arena, which doesn't have sports-team commitments, and the city's overall ambiance.

 Blunt predicted that Kansas City will end up in the finalist round, but emphasized that its rival contenders are strong.
 Three are from the key battleground state of Ohio -- Cleveland, Cincinnati and Columbus -- along with Las Vegas, Nev.; Denver, Colo.; Phoenix, Ariz.; and Dallas, Tx.

-St. Louis officials had indicated a year ago that they might seek to duplicate the strong bid -- complete with a Chuck Berry concert and a "flash mob" -- they made for the 2012 Democratic convention.
+St. Louis officials had indicated a year ago that they might seek to duplicate the strong bid -- complete with and a "flash mob" -- they made for the 2012 Democratic convention.

 St. Louis ended up being a runner-up to Charlotte, N.C.